 York County Libraries provides free and equal internet access in order to meet the information, cultural, education and entertainment needs of the community.
 The library system provides 253 public access computers across the county, as well as free Wi-Fi, electronic resources, and software access.
-Managing computer in a shared public environment means that the library takes measures to protect both our users and our computers from viruses and other online intrusions.
+Managing computers in a shared public environment means that the library takes measures to protect both our users and our computers from viruses and other online intrusions.

 YCL complies with state and federal law, including CIPA, mandating the use of filtering software in public libraries.
-This software blocks content considered inappropriate for the public viewing, including visual depictions of pornography, obscenity, and child pornography.
+This software blocks content considered inappropriate for public viewing, including visual depictions of pornography, obscenity, and child pornography.
 Adults age 18 and older may request to use unfiltered computers to access the internet.
-Filtering software in not 100% accurate and may not block all materials users may find offensive.
+Filtering software is not 100% accurate and may not block all materials users may find offensive.
 Parents are encouraged to monitor their children’s internet sessions.

 Click below to read York County Libraries Internet Access Policy and Electronic Resources Policy in their entirety.

 Privacy and Confidentiality Policy